arun12341234/Dashboard_Documentation/inst2.md

 ### Step 4: Install MySQL

-Follow the instructions provided at the [dbForge guide to install MySQL on Ubuntu](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/) for versions 18.04, 20.04, and 22.04.
+Follow the instructions provided at the [Guide to install MySQL on Ubuntu](https://www.devart.com/dbforge/mysql/how-to-install-mysql-on-ubuntu/) for versions 18.04, 20.04, and 22.04.

 ### Step 5: Configure MySQL Environment